ammarptn/ADB-Over-Wifi-Bash/README.md

 # ADB-Over-Wifi-Bash
-This is Bash Scripts that help you select and enable adb over wifi.
+This is Bash Scripts that help you select the devices and enable ADB over wifi to it.

 ## Setup